SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Reality is that which, when you stop believing in it, doesn't go away."
 &mdash; [Phillip K Dick](https://en.wikipedia.org/wiki/Philip_K._Dick)

 "When I give food to the poor, they call me a saint.
-When I ask why the poor have no food, they call me a communist." &mdash; Dom Hélder Pessoa Câmara, archbishop of Recife and apostle of social justice
+When I ask why the poor have no food, they call me a communist." &mdash; Dom H&eacute;lder Pessoa Câmara, archbishop of Recife and apostle of social justice

 "Truth, like gold, is to be obtained not by its growth, but by washing away from it all that is not gold." &mdash; Leo Nikolaevich Tolstoy